Monday 21 March 2016

 The walk up the glen, Fionn-abhainn, provided an easy start although the mist restricted visibility.
 We stopped briefly at the Coire Fionnaraich bothy, which was relatively clean and looked as if it had not seen much use recently.
 Another kilometre up the track there is a small cairn and the path turns to the left before climbing steadily on a good stone stalker's path through a series of zig-zags.
 The rocks changed from sandstone to quartzite at about 450 metres and the path continues until the bealach Coire Gharbh at 630 metres.
 I kept a good pace feeling that I had regained my hill fitness after walking every day this week.

 Just above the bealach we emerged from the cloud and entered the magical world of spectacular Torridon peaks punching through the bed of white clouds.
 An Ruadh Stac stood out from the cloud like a primaeval monster, its quartzite slopes in shadow.
 The climb from here is both steep and loose over quartzite that has been badly eroded.
 The surrounding hills appeared to be growing gracefully as the cloud level dropped and we ascended.
 There is a 400-metre flatter section before the final pull-up over blocks of old red sandstone.
 It then flattens again before the summit where the cairn provides the perfect position to gawp at the panorama of views.
 Is there any better summit on the Scottish Munros?
-Unlike on a couple of previous visits, there were no wild goats grazing on the summit today.
+Unlike on a couple of previous visits, no wild goats were grazing on the summit today.

 This was an exceptional experience, not only blue skies on a perfectly still day but we were also enveloped by a temperature inversion with the cloud top level at about 650 metres.
 We spent 40 minutes in shirt sleeves, walking around the summit checking out every vista and inhaling the clear cool dry air with the sun warming our bodies.
 Beinn Alligin and Beinn Damph were particularly impressive but the more distant views to the Applecross hills and Skye to the west, the Coire Lair Munros and the Coulin forest Corbetts of Wednesday to the east were also magnificent.
 Needless to say, Liathach displayed its snow-capped white teeth to the north.
 We didn't even bother to look south for Ben Nevis.
 The north-west is always best.